Best Practices

 Naming conventions

-When extending existing schema types with custom fields or adding new schema types, take care to use unique names in order to avoid schema conflicts.
+When extending existing schema types with custom fields or adding new schema types, make sure to use unique names in order to avoid schema conflicts.

 We recommend using prefixes: